unyt-org/articles/articles/uix-routing.md

 A `UIX.Entrypoint` can be any renderable content, like:
  * A Component or simple HTML Element
  * A primitive value, like a string or number

- * A `Response` object
+Beyond that, raw HTTP `Response` objects can be returned, as well as `URL` values to redirec to a new URL.

 Displaying plain text:
 ```tsx
 export default "Hello World";
 ```

-Instead of static content, you can also always provide an (async) function returning the content instead:
+Instead of static content, you can also always provide a function returning the content instead:

 ```tsx
 export default () => `Hello World, the time is ${new Date().toLocaleString()}`;